kksgandhi/personal_site/Self Reflection Through Roleplay In Chimeria Grayscale-Ortiz.md

 How can [[interactive fiction]] and [[roleplay]] support reflection?

-Research through the game [[Chimeria: Grayscale]], 31 participants played it and completed a survey.
+Research through the game [[Chimeria Grayscale]], 31 participants played it and completed a survey.
 Results suggest that the game enabled critical reflection.

 Design on reflection from a cognitive or learning sciences POV are largely absent from the literature.
 Previous work assumes that simply providing access to data will create reflection, but this doesn't account for [[backfire|backfire effects]] and really doesn't have any basis in general.
 Reflection needs to be [[frameworks|scaffolded]]